kurokobo/awx-on-k3s/rulebooks/README.md

 | Name | `Minimal DE` |
 | Image | `quay.io/ansible/ansible-rulebook:latest` |

-#### Add Project on EDA Controller
+#### Add Project on EDA Server

-To run Ansible Rulebook by EDA Controller, the repository on SCM that contains Rulebooks have to be registered as Project on EDA Controller.
+To run Ansible Rulebook by EDA Server, the repository on SCM that contains Rulebooks have to be registered as Project on EDA Server.

 This repository contains some example Rulebooks under [rulebooks](./) directory, so we can register this repository as Project.

-Open `Projects` under `Resources` on Web UI for EDA Controller, then click `Create project` button.
+Open `Projects` under `Resources` on Web UI for EDA Server, then click `Create project` button.

 Fill the form as follows, then click `Create project` button on the bottom of the page: